 We did not have a lot of time because of the duration of my wife’s visa.
 That is why we only invited a few people.
 We plan to do a second ceremony with more people.
 I will share more details about this on the blog later.
 We are still in the planning phase.
-We are not going to have a religious ceremony.
+We will not have a religious ceremony.
 It will be a simple ceremony.
 There should around 50 people to the second party.
 We may also do a small reception in China around the Chinese new year.

 How much did our wedding cost?

 So far, the costs of our party are relatively frugal.
 We paid around 550 CHF for the official registration.
 We were planning to pay the restaurant for everyone, but my parents were faster than me.
 Thanks a lot to them!
 We spent around 250 CHF for the food and drinks for the party at our place.
 So the day was not very expensive for us.

 There are also other costs.
 Let’s start with the wedding suit.
 I had my suit tailor-made in China.
 I paid around 400 CHF for two beautiful tailor-made suits.
 This would have cost me almost ten times more in Switzerland.
 I am very happy with the result.
 Mrs. The Poor Swiss’ dress also came from China and was about 300 CHF.
 We are also delighted with the dress.
 Again, we would have paid much more had we bought it in Switzerland.
 We paid 418 CHF for the wedding rings.
 Overall, we managed to stay under an excellent budget so far.

 We received a lot of gifts from my family, more than 4000 CHF.
 I was really not expecting that much.
 It is really lovely!
 We will use it for our honeymoon and for the second wedding reception.
 The month should have a reasonable savings rate, but expenses are definitely too high.